magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 }
 {%endhighlight%}

 The second example method `doSomething()` does not call the `getParams()` method.

-If `getParams()` would have been called, the class `MyClass` would have instantly depended on the `HttpRequest` implementation and the benefit of having an interface would have been completely lost.
+If `getParams()` had been called, the class `MyClass` would have instantly depended on the `HttpRequest` implementation and the benefit of having an interface would have been completely lost.

 If it can not be avoided to use `getParams()`, there are two possibilities to deal with that.